-- 1. exercise a general pastoral care for the Circuit staff and their families - 2. meet as a Leadership Team regularly as local circumstances need - 3. keep themselves informed of the activities of each local church - its churches - 5. be sensitive to the needs of the Circuit and its officers and staff - 6. inform themselves of developing movements in Methodism and the Church generally - 7. be alert to and take advice on the legal consequences of their office and its responsibilities, eg lay employment, finance, property - 8. develop vision and plan for mission within the Circuit. ensuring appropriate consultation
+- 1. exercise a general pastoral care for the Circuit staff and their families - 2. meet as a Leadership Team regularly as local circumstances need - 3. keep themselves informed of the activities of each local church - 4. be aware of District and Connexional policies affecting the Circuit and its churches - 5. be sensitive to the needs of the Circuit and its officers and staff - 6. inform themselves of developing movements in Methodism and the Church generally property

+7. be alert to and take advice on the legal consequences of their office and its responsibilities, eg lay employment, finance,

+8. develop vision and plan for mission within the Circuit, ensuring appropriate consultation